SpartanJ/NewsBlur-Dark/README.md

 hosted in [userstyles.org](https://userstyles.org).
 And this repository will now be the official place to distribute the style, since userstyles is basically dead.

+This is a fork from the flareback NewsBlur Dark version with some contrast issues fixed and some details changed to match my taste.

 ## License

 [CC0 - Public Domain](https://creativecommons.org/share-your-work/public-domain/cc0/)